lzapffe/ds_labs/lab-05.md

 ![](lab-05_files/figure-gfm/vis_ak-1.png)<!-- -->

-The distances seem to be not too long, the average distance is 4.41km, meaning that it would take on average maybe 5 minutes to drive between the La Quintas and Denny’s.
+The distances between the Denny’s and La Quintas in Alaksa seem to be not too long, as the average distance is 4.41km.
+It would therefore take on average maybe 5 minutes to drive between the La Quintas and Denny’s.
 However, it is not walking distance.

 ### Exercise 9

 Doing this all again, but for North Carolina instead of Alaska:

+Filter for locations in North Carolina and join the data frames for the two locations:

 ``` r
 dennys_nc <- dennys %>%